 The USB-mini console LED shows which console port is in use.
-See Figure 1-4 for the LED location.
+See Figure 4 on page 6 for the LED location.
 If you connect a cable to a console port, the switch automatically uses that port for console communication.
 If you connect two console cables, the USB-mini console port has priority.